pschua/pschua.github.io/_posts/2025-03-01-thoughts-after-stepping-into-linux.md

 tags: [updates, linux]
 ---

-I've made the jump into Linux after building my first PC.
-It certainly made for a weird conversation at the PC shop when they asked if I want to buy Windows and I kept insisting a bloody watermark is fine, or that I can't change my wallpaper.
+I made the jump into Linux after building my first PC 1.5 months ago.
+It certainly made for a weird conversation at the PC shop when they asked if I want to buy Windows and I kept insisting a bloody watermark is fine.

-The first thing I done after arranging my desk was installing Linux Mint.
-And then the journey, quite a painful but joyous one begins.
-Here are some of my thoughts after making the switch.
+The first thing I did after arranging my desk was installing Linux Mint.
+And then the journey, quite a painful but joyous one (in the end), begins.

 # Wired peripherals
 A no-brainer for many PC veterans, but a total misjudgment from someone coming from a decade and half of laptop use.